Sqooba/sq-conf/readme.md

     val sqConf = SqConf.forFile(configAsFile) // java.util.File
 ```

-## Value overWrites example
+## Value overrides example
-Values in the config can be programatically overwriten uses
+Values in the config can be programatically overriden uses
 ```
 	val overwrites = Map("some.testIntValue" -> "15", "some.testStringValue" -> "overridenstring")